 A physical examination, including pre-employment drug testing, x-ray (if positive TB test in the past) and pertinent laboratory procedures, is required at the start of an appointment.
 This may include such procedures and/or immunizations as deemed appropriate by Cleveland Clinic Akron General to assure minimal health risk to the House Officer, other staff members, and patients.
-A copy of the mandatory policy entitled, "Substance Abuse for Employees with Individual Contracts," (3.14) is on file in the Department of Medical Education.
+The Human Resources Policy titled, Substance Abuse Policy, is available on the Intranet.